 The bar of competence for fitness trainers has been raised significantly since certification was first introduced in the 1980s.
-This was a major step in helping to legitimize personal training as a career and somewhat regulating the profession as well.
-Today, as more people with degrees and/or health science backgrounds enter into the field, the fitness industry expects more from its professionals than ever before.
+This was a major step in helping to legitimize personal training as a career and towards regulating the profession as well.
+Today, as more people with degrees and/or health science backgrounds enter into the field, the fitness industry shows a continuing demand for those with fitness certifications and specialized education.

 - 1 What is Fitness Specialization?